 Paid Miniature dollhouse printables for a small fee.

 And then finally, you could pay a small amount of money to get exclusive or rare printables.
 Mostly these are available on my favorite store: Etsy.

 If you are looking for miniature dollhouse printables in the form of envelopes, notebooks, office documents, etc, this Etsy store is the place to be!

 If you are looking for dollhouse printables with a miniature food theme (also on scale 1:6)/laundry room theme/ miniature Halloween theme, etc, than Kami crafts UA has it for you!

 A small store where miniature printables are sold for potato chip bags, amazon boxes, shopping bags, miniature books, other miniature food, etc..
 Small but some cute printables!

 Check out the store here.

 - 4. Ingrid Miguel Art

-This store has wonderfull little printables in Victorian style and very classy and stylish.
+This store has wonderful little printables in Victorian style and is very classy and stylish.

 Also, as we haven’t seen this yet, it has lots of pretty miniature wallpaper!